 Some of her research work includes the targeted universal testing for TB (TUTT) in high-risk clinic attendees, which was a study that was conducted in three provinces of South Africa.
-The TUTT study demonstrated that the reliance on symptoms is inadequate to identify some TB patients, and these data will be utilised to revise the TB screening guidelines in South Africa.
+The TUTT study demonstrated that the reliance on symptoms is inadequate to identify some TB patients.
+These data were used to revise the TB screening guidelines in South Africa.
 Her work on an HIV self-testing demonstration project influenced the South African national guidelines on HIV self-screening.
 She has also implemented several TB contact tracing studies in Gauteng, Limpopo, Free State and North-West provinces.
 Limakatso provided epidemiological data on TB, silicosis and HIV among miners and ex-miners to support the selection and design of occupational health services for mineworkers in 10 SADC countries as part of the TIMS (TB in the mining sector in Southern Africa) project.

 Get in touch with Limakatso via firstname.lastname@example.org